-- When the winners will be drawn (As a legal sweepstakes requirement, this date must be at least three business days after the entry deadline.)
+- When the winners will be drawn (typically a date a few days after the entry deadline)

 - The approximate retail value of the prizes (see below for more detail)

-- A detailed description of the prize(s) you’re offering, including any specifics on brand, size, color or other details.
+- A detailed description of the prize(s) you’re offering, including specifics of brand, size, color or other details.

-If your prize includes a trip, please provide as much detail as possible, such as whether flights will be included and what the winner will be responsible for.
+If your prize includes a trip, please provide as much detail as possible about the travel arrangements.
+For instance, whether flights will be included and what costs the winner will be responsible for.
 Think of this as a contract with your winners: your objective should be to provide as much clear information as possible.
 A thorough description of your prize(s) will help to streamline the process of getting your campaign live.

-Your sweepstakes will also have a built-in alternate method of entry (a free mail-in entry option), which is legally required.
+Your sweepstakes rules will also describe an alternate method of entry (a free mail-in entry option), which is legally required.

-These official rules are relatively standard and cover the requirements of sweepstakes for US-based organizations.
-You should review the rules carefully to make sure your campaign remains in compliance with them, and let us know of any changes you’d like made before your sweepstakes goes live.
+The official rules are relatively standard and cover the requirements of most sweepstakes for US-based organizations.
+You should review the rules carefully to make sure your campaign remains in compliance with them.
+You can let us know if you'd like to make any changes to the rules before your sweepstakes goes live.

-Please note that RallyUp’s built-in official rules are set to accommodate worldwide drawings by default.
+Please note that RallyUp’s built-in official rules can accommodate international drawings.
 If you would like to limit entries to specific territories, such as the U.S. and Canada exclusively, we can make this change for you.
-Simply email firstname.lastname@example.org to let us know whether you would like to include worldwide drawings in your sweepstakes or limit entries to specific countries.
+Simply email email@example.com to let us know whether you would like to include international participants in your sweepstakes, or limit the entries to specific countries.
 Please reach out to us with your preference either way, and include your campaign title or ID in your email.

-You can also contact us to override the built-in rules if you have specialized legal requirements, or provide your own rules.
-RallyUp does not provide legal advice or guidance, but we work with your legal team to accommodate specific requirements.
+You can also contact us to provide your own rules if you have specialized legal requirements.
+RallyUp does not provide legal advice or guidance, but we can work with your legal team to accommodate specific requirements.
 Please feel free to reach out to us for more information.

 Approximate Retail Value (ARV)

-The approximate retail value of your prize(s) is an important detail which will determine the requirements for your sweepstakes.
-Most organizations determine the ARV based on the cost to purchase the prize, or by using the manufacturer’s suggested retail price (MSRP).
+The approximate retail value of your prize(s) is an important legal detail for your sweepstakes.
+Most organizations determine the ARV based on the cost to purchase the prize, or by using the "street" price.
 Some types of prizes, such as spending time with a celebrity, may not have an ARV, since these prizes are unique to the campaign and can’t be purchased.